Minha-Fathima/DocumentTracker/User Guide.md

 ## 1. Getting Started
 Navigate to the executable folder and run the `CW2.exe` executable file to launch the application.

-Once the application is launched, you will be able to view the interface as shown in below.
+Once the application is launched, you will be able to view the interface as shown in figure 1.

 <img width="395" alt="image" src="https://github.com/user-attachments/assets/23f1fef6-3e62-4faf-84b5-92ef17a4ade9" />